 In engineering, 360 degrees is 2π or 400 gradians.
 For mere mortals, it is 1 turn of a wheel.
 When speaking about the physical world, it is the ability to see everything i.e. without blind spots.
 In the technological world, it symbolises giving the end user a comprehensive understanding of a subject which incorporates all points of view.

 Applying this logic to BIM, it is a complete view of a project including the operations, the design and the construction all in one framework or ecosystem.
-It is any BIM manager’s dream to have everything in one central place from where all the stakeholders of a project can access data simultaneously; all working in synchronisation with each other on different elements with remote access.
+It is any BIM manager’s dream to have everything in one central place.
+A place from where all the stakeholders of a project can access everything simultaneously with access from any device.

 Cooking BIM Waffles